Electro707/ee-parts-database/docs/database_spec.rst

 ============= ========================= =========== =======================================================
 Name          Variable Type             Required?
 Description
 ============= ========================= =========== =======================================================
-ipn           str                       YES
-stock         int                       YES         The number of parts in stock mfr_part_numb str                       YES         The manufacturer part number, used to distinguish each part from another manufacturer  str                                   The manufacturer of the component package       str                       YES         The part's physical package storage       str                                   The part's storage location comments      str                                   Comments about the part datasheet     str                                   The datasheet of the part
+ipn           str                       YES         The Internal-Part-Number, used to distinguish each part from another stock         int                       YES         The number of parts in stock mfr_part_numb str                                   The manufacturer part number manufacturer  str                                   The manufacturer of the component package       str                       YES         The part's physical package storage       str                                   The part's storage location comments      str                                   Comments about the part datasheet     str                                   The datasheet of the part user          dict                                  The part user's information
 ============= ========================= =========== =======================================================

 Resistor Table